11 May 2026

 However, for textiles, footwear and accessories, concrete obligations will only arise once delegated acts are adopted, likely from 2027 onwards, with implementation no earlier than 2028.

-In the meantime, the brands that will find DPP compliance straightforward are the ones that already know their supply chains, already document their materials, and already think about product longevity as a design parameter.
+In the meantime, the brands that will find DPP compliance straightforward are those that already know their supply chains, document their materials, and consider product longevity as a design parameter.